Preparedness on the Cheap: Evacuation Plans Part 2

 10. A couple of books and a few different card games.

-Some other things I would keep in my vehicle or in another place close to the kit is blankets/sleeping bags for each person, another case of water, and a weapon of your choosing.
+Some other things I would keep in my vehicle, or in another place close to the kit, are blankets/sleeping bags for each person, another case of water, and a weapon of your choosing.

 You may think of other things you might want to include.
-If you have babies, I would suggest having a well-stocked diaper bag at all times as well as including a can of formula and 10-15 diapers in your 72-hour kit.
-If you have elderly people to consider, keeping some of their meds in the kit as well as a list of meds in the kit would be extremely important.
+If you have babies, I suggest keeping a well-stocked diaper bag at all times, and including a can of formula and 10-15 diapers in your 72-hour kit.
+If you have elderly people to consider, keeping some of their meds in the kit, along with a list of meds in the kit, would be extremely important.
 You need to tailor the kit and/or bags to your personal needs.
-You also need to remember that you will need to carry out the kit so keep it light and manageable.
+You also need to remember you’ll be carrying the kit, so keep it light and manageable.

 This isn’t hard to do, but by not doing it, you may put yourself in a situation of having to depend upon others.
 I don’t like feeling helpless or unprepared.
-This could save you and your family’s lives.
+This could save your life and your family’s.
 A small effort for a great peace of mind!

 Thanks for reading!